johankcarlsson/docker-flask-gunicorn-test/README.md

 # TestProject
-# A sinle HelloWorld.java to use for testing Jenkins buld
+A simple HelloWorld.java to use for testing Jenkins builds